-Yes, it’s the age-old classic.
+Yes, it’s the age-old classic for all anime fans!
 If you want to be the best like no one ever was, Pokémon (or by extension, Digimon, Zoids, Yu-Gi-Oh!, and similar titles) are a great way to immerse yourself in fast Japanese speech.

 #4 One Punch Man

-Breaking into intermediate Japanese and above is One Punch Man, a show about a hero who can defeat any enemy in just one punch.
+Breaking into intermediate-level Japanese and above is One Punch Man, a classic anime show about a hero who can defeat any enemy with just one punch.
 And how disappointed he is that everything’s over so quickly.

-This goofy and much beloved show is a goldmine for standard Japanese phrasing in both casual and formal respect levels, making it a well-balanced listening comprehension tool.
+This goofy and much-beloved anime show is a goldmine for upping your Japanese pronunciation abilities.
+The phrasing is in both informal pronouns and formal respect levels, making it a well-balanced listening comprehension tool.

 #5 Studio Ghibli Films

 Remember, anime is simply “animation,” not “cartoon TV shows”!
-The globally famous and incredibly well respected Ghibli films from Hayao Miyazaki are just about as solid as it gets when it comes to learning Japanese.
+The globally famous and incredibly well-respected Ghibli films from Hayao Miyazaki are just about as solid as it gets when it comes to anime to learn Japanese.

 They present firmly native Japanese offered with standard line delivery.
 And thanks to a huge and varied cast of characters across the films, issues like formality, vocabulary, and structuring are all going to be varied and provide a well-rounded exposure to the language.

-So there you have it – pretty much everything you need to know to successfully learn Japanese through anime!
+So there you have it – pretty much everything you need to know about how to learn Japanese with anime!

 Anime offers lots of advantages for you as a Japanese learner.
 You get to immerse yourself in a story, meaning that you're motivated to watch the next episode of the series.
 You learn without feeling like you're doing the work.